yann-richard/ethernaut.openzeppelinGame/README.md

 Authenticate and do conditional checks on functions that invoke delegatecalls. <br/>

+### Level 7 Force:
+Solidity documentation release 0.6.4 :<br/>
+*“A contract without a receive Ether function can receive Ether as a recipient of a coinbase transaction (aka miner block reward) or as a destination of a selfdestruct.
+A contract cannot react to such Ether transfers and thus also cannot reject them.
+This is a design choice of the EVM and Solidity cannot work around it.”* <br/>

+To solve this level we will deploy a malicious contract (Level7_III237HackForce.sol) and send some fund to it.Even if a contract doesn't implement a receive / fallback or any payable functions to handle incoming ETH, it is still possible to forcefully send ETH to a contract through the use of `selfdestruct`.
+If you're deploying this malicious contract through remix, don't forget to specify value before deploying the Attack to Force contract or the `selfdestruct` won't be able to send any ETH over as there are no ETH in the contract to be sent over!
+Then, we will designate the Force contract as owner of the malicious contract and destroy our malicious contract.
+Thus, sending fund to the Force contract that cannot be rejected.

 Here are some useful links:
 * [OpenZeppelin Forum](https://forum.openzeppelin.com/t/ethernaut-community-solutions/561)
 * [Solidity documentation](https://solidity.readthedocs.io/en/latest/)